First Nations

 Natural balance disturbed

 From the mid-nineteenth century, the island’s landscape was reshaped for different uses including a convict gaol and a shipyard.
-As a result of these colony-led developments, signs of the island’s use and inhabitation by Sydney’s First Nations peoples are no longer visible.
-Nevertheless, Wareamah continues to hold significance for Traditional Custodians and Owners.
+As a result signs of the island’s early use by Sydney’s First Nations peoples are no longer visible.

 First Nations convicts